oliviacbishop/furesearch/sentiment-analysis/README.md

 ### Particulars: jokes, comedy and allusions

 ### Particulars: prayers and supplications
-Prayers may have different functions...
+There are different kinds of prayers:
+* General supplications and expressions of reverence towards gods: **positive sentiment**
+* Expressions of fear, curses, complaints: **negative sentiment**
+* Apotropaic prayers: requests to prevent something bad or removing an obstacle or threat: **neutral** (this is an ongoing decision on this case and we may revise it in the future)

 ### Particulars: units containing violence
 In general, we need to distinguish cases where there is a particular purpose to violence in a unit, and cases where violence is described as a fact.